-A patriotic drink station is just the upcycle we need right now to welcome friends and family once again and usher in the re-opening of the Province!
-Although it’s anyone’s guess, there’s still a chance we’ll enter into stage two in time for Canada Day (July 1st).
-So, just in case, we’ll be ready with our Canada Day drink station!
+A drink station is just the upcycle we need right now to welcome friends and family once again and usher in the re-opening of the Province!
+With its maple leaf design, this upcycle will work indoors or out year round!

 How to Make a Drink Station from an Old Sewing Table

 Hubs started a new hobby when the pandemic hit and is now restoring vintage sewing machines.
 However, oftentimes, people don’t want a table when they purchase a sewing machine after restoration.
 Especially when they’re in as rough as shape as this one is!

 At first glance, it doesn’t look too bad for its age.